Contact Information

 Fort Worth, Texas 76102-0300

-For Permitting Questions contact the Regulator of the Day at (817) 886-1731.
+For permitting questions contact the Regulator of the day at (817) 886-1731.

-To submit permit applications or report alleged violations by e-mail, go to E-Submittal Instructions for additional information.
+• To submit permit applications or report alleged violations by e-mail, go to E-Submittal Instructions for additional information.

-For Questions regarding Hunting Permits at Corps of Engineers Reservoirs, call 817-886-1571 or the Reservoir Office directly.
+For Questions regarding Hunting Permits at Corps of Engineers Reservoirs, please call 817-886-1571 or the Reservoir Office directly.

 Regulatory Division